 ✓ Technical specifications (“TS”) to grid connection shall be valid:

-🔺 the TS of the Auction’s successful bidder will be valid during the period of construction (i.e.; up to 2 years for SPP and up to 3 years for other RES);
+?
+TS of the Auction’s successful bidder will be valid during the period of construction (i.e. up to 2 years for SPP and up to 3 years for other RES);

-🔺 a TS, issued before the entry into force of the Law, shall be valid:
+?
+TS, issued before the entry into force of the Draft Law, shall be valid:

-Notwithstanding the above, please note that the President of Ukraine still may veto the Law.
+Notwithstanding the above, please note that during the second reading certain provisions of the Draft Law may be changed.